JermellB/RScanBot.Gen/README.md

 -> Run bot by command line for now. "python Main.py"

-you should get the nice shiny GUI if you have everything setup correctly, then from there you can setup the settings
+you should get the nice shiny GUI if you have everything set up correctly, then from there you can setup the settings

 file by filling in the GUI fields and hitting update settings, then select run bot.
 Watch magic occur.